 ThinkWell performed an assessment to re-envision maternal and newborn health in Indonesia and explore how the private sector and civil society can ignite change.

-ThinkWell identified strengths and bottlenecks for the improved functioning of the current voucher system.
+ThinkWell identified strengths and bottlenecks to improve Madagascar’s maternal and child health voucher system.

 ThinkWell conducted an analysis to identify bottlenecks to achieving universal health coverage in selected countries from the World Health Organization (WHO) Eastern Mediterranean Region.